ebruno94/WordCounter/README.md

 ## Setup/Installation Requirements

-1. Clone this repository from GitHub.
+1. Clone this repository from GitHub (https://github.com/ebruno94/WordCounter.git)

 2. Use terminal and run >dotnet run.